Search This Blog

 Walking Off the Mat

-Anderson doesn’t walk off the mat smoothly or consistently but his weight completely forward at release and his anchor foot is only touching the mat with his toes.
+Andersen doesn’t walk off the mat smoothly or consistently but his weight is completely forward at release and his anchor foot is only touching the mat with his toes.

 Positioning on the Mat

-Stuart Anderson does not use the mat much.
+Stuart Andersen does not use the mat much.
 He seems to take up just the two positions; one forehand….one backhand.

 Monday, April 20, 2020